bew/haydari/README.md

 end
 ```

 Now if we run our parser again output should be `'[' ', ' ', ' ']'`.
 First thing you should notice our parser's type is changed to `Array(Char)`.
-This is result of *many* combinator. *many* combinator takes a parser and run it multiple times and collect all the successful results.
+This is result of *many* combinator. *many* combinator takes a parser and run that parser multiple times and collect all the successful results.
 Because of that its value going to be array of values.
 You may expect `many char(' ')` to be resulted in `String`, but that's not true.
 Since *many* combinator take any kind of parser, the parser you give to *many* combinator may not result into character.

 ```crystal
 require "haydari"